jonifreeman/ajatusasana.fi/en/products.markdown

 a breathing exercise at the beginning, and a deep relaxation or meditation at the end.
 The idea is to practice each asana at home in between the workshops.
-I will provide you with material that will support your independent practice.
+I will provide you with material that will support your independent practice and body/mind exploration.
 This will give you an additional boost.
 10 x 2.
 Max 10 persons.
 The whole workshop 298 € per person (incl.
 VAT).

 * __My Idea & Asana.__ This private 1, 5 hour consultancy session
 works with ideas and tools from the lecture package 'Motivation & Ideation' and